Cross-Origin Resource Sharing (CORS) – Overview

 Same-Origin Policy (SOP)

-The Same-Origin Policy (SOP) is a fundamental security concept in browsers that restricts how documents or scripts loaded from one origin can interact with resources from another origin.
+The Same-Origin Policy (SOP) is a fundamental browser security concept that restricts how documents or scripts loaded from one origin can interact with resources from another origin.

 - SOP prevents reading between different origins, not writing.